A Heart So White: Reception

 The New York Times wrote "Marías's challenging and seductive technique reaches its pinnacle in A Heart So White."
-The Independent wrote that it "starts from a suicide to explore the secrets of two marriages with all the hypnotic, even sinister, beauty of his style" BOMB magazine described it as "traditional" and "refreshingly un-American."
+The Independent wrote that it "starts from a suicide to explore the secrets of two marriages with all the hypnotic, even sinister, beauty of his style."
+BOMB magazine described the novel as "traditional" and "refreshingly un-American."
 Marías and the translator Margaret Jull Costa were the joint winners of the International Dublin Literary Awards.